 Monthly Payment: The monthly payment for the disability grant is R2,090.

 Application Process: To apply for the disability grant, applicants can visit the nearest SASSA office.
-The application process typically involves submitting the required documents, completing any necessary forms, and attending an interview where the applicant’s disability will be verified.
+The application process typically involves:

-TYPE 4:- SASSA War Veterans Grant 2024
+TYPE 4: SASSA War Veterans Grant

-TYPE 5:- SASSA Child Support Grant 2024
+TYPE 5: SASSA Child Support Grant

 You can apply for a child support grant if you are unable to meet the basic needs of your child and you are either the biological parent of the child or the primary caregiver.
 You and your child need to reside in South Africa to be eligible.
 You must also provide your child’s birth certificate to complete the application.

 SASSA will accept other identification documents if your child has no birth certificate or ID.
-The guidelines specify what alternative documents they accept.
+The guidelines specify what alternative documents they receive.
 It is important to remember that the primary caregiver must be the applicant.

 Receiving a child support grant for more than six children is not allowed.
 The child/children must also be under the parent or guardian’s care and not in state institutions.
 Attendance and proof of school enrollment are mandatory if your child is of school-going age.
 Also, this ensures that the child receives the necessary support and educational opportunities.